bedrockio/react-tectonic/README.md

 ## Styling

 To style the component, use src/style.css as template and update it to fit the desired style.
 Then, just include it with your CSS files.

+## Date Math

+We are using https://date-fns.org (also required for the react-day-picker)